KatrinaWright/autograding-example-python/README.md

 ## Problem 2: mix

-Write a function `mix` that takes two strings as parameters and returns one array with the first element from the first array, and the second element from the second array, and every other element thereafter.
+Write a function `mix` that takes two strings as parameters and returns one array with the first element from the first string, and the second element from the second string, and every other element thereafter.

 | **Example call** | **Returns** |
 | -------------- | --------- |